doubledare704/fastcrud/docs/advanced/endpoint.md

 FastCRUD provides a `PaginatedRequestQuery` Pydantic model that encapsulates all query parameters used for pagination and sorting.
 This model can be reused in custom endpoints using FastAPI's `Depends()`, making it easy to maintain consistent pagination behavior across your API.

+!!! warning "Import Path Change"
+    Until version 0.18.x, pagination utilities were imported from `fastcrud.paginated`.
+Starting from version 0.19.0, this import path is deprecated and will be completely removed in version 0.20.0.
+Please update your imports to use `from fastcrud import PaginatedRequestQuery` instead.

 ### Using `PaginatedRequestQuery` in Custom Endpoints

 The `PaginatedRequestQuery` model includes all standard pagination parameters: